 I vividly remember Christmas when I was four.
 Grandma Marie was there.
 By the following year, cancer had taken her away.
-How thankful I am that we had time… sweet time where we were quiet and still and just enjoyed being together.
+How thankful I am that we had time together, sweet time where we were quiet and still and just enjoyed being with each other.
 Isn’t it sad that it sometimes requires a great illness for us to still ourselves and truly connect with the people we love?

 Be with the people you love… not just under the same roof.

-The greatest holiday gifts we can give our kids are limits… mostly limits on ourselves and the other adults in our lives.
+The greatest holiday gifts we can give our kids are healthy limits—especially limits on ourselves and the other adults in our lives.

-The limits we set with ourselves mostly involve curbing the natural inclination to do the impossible… make the holidays a perfect experience for everyone.
+The limits we set with ourselves mostly involve curbing the natural inclination to do the impossible, such as doing our best to make the holidays a perfect experience for everyone.
 We all know what happens when we attempt to make everyone happy.

-The limits we set with the other adults in our lives involve taking good care of ourselves and our kids.
+The limits that we set with other adults in our lives should involve taking good care of ourselves and our kids.
 Caution!
 Some of these may cause severe shock:

 We can’t wait to see you guys.
 We’ll need to leave by six so we can spend some quiet time with the kids before bedtime.